Garth Brooks Itinerary

 In order to earn a little extra money while he pursued his degree at nearby OSU, Garth Brooks worked at Dupree Sports, a local sporting goods store.
 Brooks is still seen in his old Dupree Sports ball cap from time to time.

-Stop 6: Willies Saloon
+Stop 6: Willies Saloon (now State Room Bar)

 During college, Garth Brooks had a regular Wednesday night gig at Willie’s Saloon, a popular nightlife spot in downtown Stillwater.
-Often considered the venue where Brooks began his successful music career, Willies is known for its live music.
+Often considered the venue where Brooks began his successful music career, Willies was known for its live music.
 Garth Brooks got his start here playing covers of Don McLean, Neil Young and Dan Fogelberg hits.

 Stop 7: Garth's Former Stillwater House